 In order to obtain satisfactory and reliable observations, instruments for the measurement of MOR should be operated and maintained under the conditions prescribed by the manufacturers, and should be kept continuously in good working order.
 Regular checks and calibration in accordance with the manufacturer’s recommendations should ensure optimum performance.

-Calibration in very good visibility (over 10 to 15 km) should be carried out regularly.
-Atmospheric conditions resulting in erroneous calibration must be avoided.
-When, for example, there are strong updraughts, or after heavy rain, considerable variations in the extinction coefficient are encountered in the layer of air close to the ground; if several transmissometers are in use on the site (in the case of aerodromes), dispersion is observed in their measurements.
-Calibration should not be attempted under such conditions.
+9.3.5.1 Maintenance

-Note that in the case of most transmissometers, the optical surfaces must be cleaned regularly, and daily servicing must be planned for certain instruments, particularly at aerodromes.
+For most transmissometers their optical surfaces must be cleaned regularly therefore frequent servicing must be planned for, particularly at aerodromes.
 The instruments should be cleaned during and/or after major atmospheric disturbances, since rain or violent showers together with strong wind may cover the optical systems with a large number of water droplets and solid particles resulting in major MOR measurement errors.
 The same is true for snowfall, which could block the optical systems.
-Heating systems are often placed at the front of the optical systems to improve instrument performance under such conditions.
+Heating systems are often placed at the front of the optical systems and in the hood to improve instrument performance under such conditions.
 Air-blowing systems are sometimes used to reduce the above problems and the need for frequent cleaning.
 However, it must be pointed out that these blowing and heating systems may generate air currents warmer than the surrounding air and may adversely affect the measurement of the extinction coefficient of the air mass.
 In arid zones, sandstorms or blowing sand may block the optical system and even damage it.
+Modern transmissometers and forward scatter meters monitor the contamination on the optical lens or window and produce warnings and errors when the contamination reaches a threshold.
+Some instruments make a correction for the window contamination.

+The MOR measurement of a forward scatter meter is affected by cobwebs or even individual spider silk in the sample volume.
+Flying insects, which typically swarm around dusk in calm weather conditions can contribute to the scattered signal.
+Both cause the forward scatter meter to report artificially low MOR values.
+The reduction of the MOR of a forward scatter meter by cob-webs and flying insects can be very large, whereas these hardly affect the MOR obtained by a transmissometers.
+Some forward scatter meters filter the raw signal for spikes induced by flying insects (see for example WMO, 2012).
+However, care must be taken that spikes resulting from particles or droplets are not filtered out as this filtering leads to higher MOR values which may lead to safety issues.

+The main sources of error and recommended actions are summarised below.